-- While the bread pudding is in the oven, make the guava caramel sauce and candied maple pecans.
-In a saucepan, heat sugar over medium heat, stirring constantly until it turns amber-colored.
-Immediately, add the butter until it is completely melted, about 2-3 minutes.
+- While the bread pudding is in the oven, make the guava caramel sauce.
+In a saucepan, heat sugar and water over medium heat, stirring constantly until it turns amber-colored.
 Slowly drizzle in the heavy cream while stirring.
 Allow the mixture to boil for 1 minute.
+Remove from heat.
 Stir in guava jelly and ground allspice.
-Remove from heat.
 Let cool before using.

-- In a skillet, cook sugar and maple syrup over medium heat for 2 minutes, until the sugar dissolves.
+- Make the candied maple pecans.
+In a skillet, cook sugar and maple syrup over medium heat for 2 minutes, until the sugar dissolves.
 Add pecans and cook for 2 more minutes, stirring to coat pecans with glaze.
 Remove from heat and let cool.

 - Cut and serve bread pudding, drizzle with guava caramel sauce and add pecans.
 Enjoy!